MileHacker Logo

 Comprehensive Overview of Public Transit Systems

-Mumbai Suburban Railway (Local Trains): Commonly known as the "local," this railway network ranks among the time with the most people in the world and serves as Mumbai's main mode of public transport.
-It consists of three main lines: Western, Central, and Harbour.
+Mumbai Suburban Railway (Local Trains): Commonly known as the "local," this railway network ranks among the duration with the most persons in the world and serves as Mumbai's main mode of public transport.
+It consists composed of three main lines: Western, Central, and Harbour.
 Despite immense crowds, local rail services are remarkably efficient and punctual, especially outside of peak hours.
 Riding one presents a quintessential Mumbai experience.

 Mumbai Metro & Accessibility